zjuasmn/react-utilities/docs/why.md

-# Why anthor React library
+e# Why anthor React library

 Yes, React is great and we all love it! `React` is design as a synchronous function `f` where `UI = f(state)` and all changes in state will sycn to `UI` with `render` function apply from top to bottom.
 In the realm of  `React`, nearly every thing is synchronous.